shining-cat/everyday_kt/TO_DO_LIST.md

   - [x] switch FAB action to speed dial behaviour.
 Options: "add free audio session preset", "add audio session preset", "add timed session preset", "add free timed session preset" => now the sessionpresetdialog will have 2 separate versions for each type
     - [x] create drawables for speed dial items
   - [ ] split session preset dialog into dedicated versions (audio vs timed)
+  - [ ] create corresponding dedicated sessionPresets viewholders
+  - [ ] include implementation AndroidLibraries.lifecycle_viewmodel_ktx and switch every mainScope.launch { ... ioscope.async{...}.await} to viewModelScope.launch{ ...withContext(Dispatchers.IO){..}}, and remove all appDispatchers
+  - [ ] move from livedata used as events to recommended observable objects now available in kotlin
+  - [ ] tests on HomeViewModel
+  - [ ] sessionpresets FAB chips background color is too close to the one of elements behind it, readability is bad
-  - [ ] maybe remove the duration field for audio guided sessions, we will probably rather measure the elapsed time between the start and end of the audio file...
+  - [x] maybe remove the duration field for audio guided sessions, we will probably rather measure the elapsed time between the start and end of the audio file...
   - [x] pb when deleting last preset: icon drawn be swipelistener is still present => find a way to reset canvas!
-  - [ ] find a way to animate hide/show "add session preset" fab when scroll detected, show again on release, for now it only works without animation
+  - [ ] find a way to animate hide/show "add session preset" fab when scroll detected, show again on release

 ### launch session
   - [ ] launchSessionUseCase (SessionViewModel) => don't know yet how to do this: need something capable of running in the background whatever happens to process